Srinidhi Shetty: Pageantry

 In 2016, Shetty participated in the 2016 Miss Diva pageant, where she was selected as a finalist and won the Miss Supranational India 2016 title.
 She also won three subtitles for her smile, body and her photogenic face.
 She went on to represent India at Miss Supranational 2016.
 On 2 December 2016, she was crowned Miss Supranational 2016 by her predecessor Stephania Stegman of Paraguay in Municipal Sports and Recreation Center, Krynica-Zdrój, Poland.
 She also won the title of Miss Supranational Asia and Oceania 2016 in the pageant.
-During her reign as Miss Supranational 2016, Shetty traveled to United Arab Emirates, France, Japan, Singapore, Thailand, Slovakia and numerous trips around Poland and India.
+During her reign as Miss Supranational 2016, Shetty travelled to United Arab Emirates, France, Japan, Singapore, Thailand, Slovakia and numerous trips around Poland and India.